-The modem already has a built in filter, so it.s important that you DON’T use an in-line filter from your telephone wall jack to the modem.
-This is the only phone line where you don’t want to use a filter.
-Putting a filter on this line will prevent the data signal from reaching the modem and consequently preventing a connection to the Internet.
+The modem already has a built in filter, so don't connect an in-line filter from your telephone wall jack to the modem.
+(This is the only phone line where you don't want to use a filter.)
+Putting a filter on this line prevents the data signal from reaching the modem, impacting your Internet connection.

-The phone cord connecting the wall phone jack to the modem DSL or LINE port should be direct without any other type of equipment in between the two.
+The phone line connecting the wall phone jack to the modem DSL or LINE port shouldn't have any type of equipment attached.